· · AI Strategy

 That’s like putting a bandaid on a severed artery and calling it surgery.

-What most people miss is this: Claude’s Computer Use doesn’t just automate clicking.
+Turns out, what most people miss is this: Claude’s Computer Use doesn’t just automate clicking.
 It understands the visual language of software itself.
 Every application you use, whether that’s Slack, Excel, Salesforce, your IDE, or that proprietary tool your company built in 2003, they all speak the same visual language.
 Buttons look like buttons.
 Text fields look like text fields.
 Menus behave like menus.

 Claude can read this language across every application at once.
 The Model Context Protocol (MCP) standardizes how Claude integrates with external tools and data sources, and adoption has exploded from around 1,000 servers to tens of thousands in a matter of months.